roll/goodread/README.md

  ❌  tableschema-py: 4/5
 ```

-Under the good `goodread` parses a markdown document looking for code blocks itself to test.
+Under the hood `goodread` parses a markdown document looking for code blocks itself to test.
 It doesn't split every individual code block so there are no limitation for target language usage.
 Also it preserves a scope between different code blocks allowing to use all variables declared above.
 For languages like JavaScript `goodread` handles `async/await` to provide ability of writing documentation without function wrappers.

 ### Configuring goodread.yml